 About P2P VPS

 While the applications of such a network are similar, the real focus of P2P VPS is to create a decentralized network of anonymous web servers, capable of delivering websites or web apps, in order to prevent censorship and promote free speech.
 Members participating in the marketplace can earn cryptocurrency by renting out their device, while helping to create a more decentralized internet at the same time.
-In this way, the P2P VPS software is censorship-fighting software, different from, but complementary to, Tor.
+In this way the P2P VPS software is censorship-fighting, privacy-enabling software, by allowing the rapid deployment of content, Tor nodes, and VPN servers.

 For a High Level Overview of the P2P VPS Project,